activeloopai/snark-doc/README.md

   -r, --remote_path TEXT  Path to file on the Pod.
   --help                  Show this message and exit.
 ```

+# Persistent Storage
+Default pods are meant for one time use, which means files will be gone when you stop your pod.
+Please necessary files through `pull`/`git` before stopping your pod.

+If you would like to create a persistant pod, shoot us an email at [support@snark.ai].

+Common datasets from Kaggle competitions and more are accessible (read only) at `/datasets`.
+If there's a dataset you would like to add/request, let us know! [support@snark.ai]

 # Usage Monitor
 Login to [lab.snark.ai](https://lab.snark.ai) to check the GPU hour used and credit left.